Evthron/blog/evthronblog/content/sandbox/painter/index.zh.md

     Books: 12 --- Lv2 ▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱▱

 Andrew Loomis - Drawing the Head and Hands
 Andrew Loomis - Figure drawing for all it's worth
+- Both are the classic books that often gets recommends until this day.
+They presents more examples than explanation so I still need to copy a lot more drawings of to get the most out of them.

+Betty Edwards - The new drawing on the right side of the brain
+- A very important book for beginners.
+It explains the reason why people draw badly is that they only draw symbols instead of what they actually see.
+  Anyone could draw well once they know the knack.

 Betty Edwards - Color : A Course in Mastering the Art of Mixing Colors

-Betty Edwards - The new drawing on the right side of the brain
+- Introduces the important concepts about colours: colour wheels, components of colour (hue, saturation and value), and how to actually mix them.

 Charles Williams - Basic drawing : how to draw what you see
+- Drawing doesn't have to be masterpieces, it can be a dirty doodle drawn on boring lectures.
+In fact, the book said you don't have to draw what you see.
+Most example shown are rough sketches, which makes it beginner-friendly.

 Donna Krizek - Drawing and sketching secrets : 200 tips and techniques for drawing the easy way
+- Introduces a lot of advanced techniques around many traditional media.
+It's examples are all masterpieces so it's not very useful to me yet.

 Gilles Ronin - Le dessin en perspective a main levee
+- Introduces the mathematical knowledge behind the construction of accurate shapes, shadows and perspective.
+It's very interesting to learn the principles but not very useful to me for now since I don't need this kind of precision.

 James Hobbs - Sketch Your World
+- Giving me the idea of outdoor sketching, which is much more interesting than drawing indoors.
+To me, drawing is the best way to spend outdoor time.

+Mark Kistler - You can draw in 30 days : the fun, easy way to learn to draw in one month or less
+- A true beginner's book.
+It's first lesson is to teach you how to draw a ball, then a cube, then a cylinder, then all the basic techniques in drawing.
+To me, the most brilliant technique introduced is smudging.
+Although any art teacher will tell you this is bad, this is much more beginner-friendly than cross-hatching, while the effect created is still stunning.

 Mark Kistler - You can draw it in just 30 minutes : see it and sketch it in a half-hour or less

-Mark Kistler - You can draw in 30 days : the fun, easy way to learn to draw in one month or less
+- The next book in the series, nothing special but still quite fun.

 Rudy de Reyna - How to draw what you see
+- Every object is a combination of spheres, cubes, cylinders and cones, really?

 Sam Piyasena, Beverly Philp - Just draw it!
+- It gives out lot of interesting ideas on creative art making, not bounded by traditional media.